paulomuraroferreira/llama3_8b_finetuning/README.md

 # Evaluation Results

-The rouge scores are as follows:
+The ROUGE scores are as follows:

 FINE-TUNED MODEL: